vernisaz/simtotp/README.md

 ## how
 It's CLI app with the web interface.
-If you run it in a terminal, you operate using regular command operands, otherwise you can get response in JSON and display it in a browser.
+If you run it in a terminal, you operate using regular command operands, however you will get a response in JSON format which is a browser friendly.

 ## CLI & Web interface
 The program expects arguments as an HTTP query string specified in the env value `QUERY_STRING`.
-When the program runs as CLI app, it detects that no such env variable, and then generates it based on the program arguments.
+When the program runs as a CLI app, it detects that no such env variable, and then generates it based on the program arguments.

 ## configuring the [Simple HTTP](https://github.com/vernisaz/simhttp)
 The following fragment has to be added in the mapping section of the server: